kaminari/kaminari/README.md

 Don't have to define anything in your models or helpers.

 ### Simple Scope-based API
 Everything is method chainable with less "Hasheritis".
-You know, that's the Rails 3 way.
+You know, that's the modern Rails way.
 No special collection class or anything for the paginated values, instead using a general `AR::Relation` instance.
 So, of course you can chain any other conditions before or after the paginator scope.